dbrown499/Eunoia-Front-end/README.md

 ---

 ## ❤️ Acknowledgments
-- To my brother, for inspiring this journey and bringing his clothing brand to life.
+- To the owner of Eunoia Apparel, for inspiring this journey and trusting me to bring their brand to life.
-- To the tech community, for all the shared knowledge that made this project possible.
+- To Pursuit, for the knowledge and support that made this possible.

 ---